ClinGen/clincoded/docs/auth0-setup.md

 > http://localhost:6543/callback, https://localhost:6543/callback, http://*.clinicalgenome.org/callback, https://*.clinicalgenome.org/callback, http://*.demo.clinicalgenome.org/callback, https://*.demo.clinicalgenome.org/callback, http://*.instance.clinicalgenome.org/callback, https://*.instance.clinicalgenome.org/callback

 5. Navigate to the **Addons** and **Connections** tabs and enable the signup methods you want to allow.
 Even if you do not allow users to use the Username-Password-Authentication Database option, you should enable it to add the account for automated tests later.

+6. Add any **Rules** you'd like (see the [Slack notification section](#slack-notification-section))

+7. Modify the **Email Templates** -- it is recommended that the logo be replaced in the templates, along with the line saying `please contact us by replying to this mail` as replying to the automated emails results in a failed mail delivery

 ## Google Auth setup